By Roger Russell

 The McIntosh XR290 is a more recent design.
 I combine three separate, long columns, one for lows, one for mids, and one for highs .
 This increases the advantages for the column design in several respects.
 The sound from all frequencies now appears to come from your listening height.
 Although improved, some transient information still lost because it comes from three different locations with three different arrival times.
 In addition, crossover networks are still required that divide up the frequencies and transient information to the appropriate columns.
 More clues are still needed for us to hear the original signal clearly.
 In a way, a coaxial speaker with a tweeter mounted in the center can come closer to a point source and transients can be improved compared to ordinary systems.
 Nevertheless, coaxial speakers are usually accomplished using crossover networks, however simple they may be.

 A wide-range driver might be the answer.
 It must be small and light and radiate highs over a wide angle.
 This conflicts with the requirement to have a large area to radiate low frequencies.
 A single long column of many small, wide-range drivers has a very large radiating area as well as wide dispersion.
 With a little help from electronic equalization prior to the power amplifier, low frequency response can be extended easily to 20Hz.
 The sound radiated from each driver in the long column has the same frequency and transient information.
 The sound also appears to come from the area closest to your listening height at all frequencies.
 No crossover networks are needed.
-By combining all the desired features, I have created a single long column that radiates the whole frequency range.
+By combining all the desired features and a second patent, I have created a single long column that radiates the whole frequency range.
 You could say that this design is made specifically to complement how we hear.
 Short columns, curved columns or multiple adjacent columns covering the same or different frequencies do not meet this objective.

 The IDS-25 is an answer that is ahead of its time and may be a harbinger of things to come.
 The single full range column works even better than I had anticipated.
 The IDS-25 system outperforms all of my earlier designs, column or conventional multi-way.
 Here is truly a unique system that can deliver more accurate sound reproduction and at levels equal to that which you would encounter at a concert hall.
 It brings out the dynamic sound in music that is otherwise lost.
 The coherency preserves the alignment of the transients to accurately deliver musical peaks whether it is from cymbals, piano or drums.